25 May 2024

 Naming the 64-65 Balts to Bedford Park, by Ann Tündern-Smith

 The names below come from a Department of Labour and National Service list of those its Commonwealth Employment Service (CES) was sending to labour for the South Australian Department of Engineering and Water Supply (E&WS) in January 1948.
-According to the CES, the date they were sent to South Australia was 7 January.
+According to the CES, the date they were sent to the E&WS Bedford Park camp in South Australia was 7 January.
 According to all their Bonegilla cards, it was 8 January.

 This is not the only discrepancy in the First Transport (General Stuart Heintzelman) records.
 For example, the newspapers reported that 18 had been chosen from the later group sent to Wolseley (then on to Bangham) in South Australia for further training in Peterborough.
 All the other records show 17 only.
 Perhaps that mistake was made by a South Australian Railways spokesman (it was sure to be a man in those days) talking to the media.